MiernickiElijah/MiernickiElijah/README.md

 + Go on a vacation with my wife 😊 ✔️

 ⚡ Relevant Achievements:
-+ Father and Husband...
++ Father of two and Husband...
 Whoooo!
 + Bachelor's in Business Management and Administration from the University of Minnesota
 + Master's in Exercise Science from Concordia University St. Paul
 + Certified personal traininer and nutrition coach through NASM and Precision Nutrition.